Shipping: International Shipping: TNT express, EMS Post.

 Item location: Narva, Estonia.
 Ships to: Worldwide.

 Seller ships within 10 days after receiving cleared payment.
+Due covid-19 reasons delivery time is about 20-25 days.

 Returns:14 day returns.
 Buyer pays for return shipping.